Emergency Detox: Signs You’re Experiencing Withdrawal

 Just like with alcohol use disorder, heroin use disorder can be treated using the FDA-approved medications buprenorphine, naltrexone, and methadone.

-Heroin is not the only opioid capable of causing withdrawal symptoms, though, and to avoid repetition, the symptoms of heroin withdrawal are broadly similar to those of opioid painkillers, directly below.
+Heroin is not the only opioid capable of causing withdrawal symptoms that may require help from emergency departments, though, and to avoid repetition, the symptoms of withdrawal from heroin are broadly similar to those of opioid use disorder.

 Cocaine is a powerfully addictive stimulant, but cocaine withdrawal is rarely physically dangerous and comprised mainly of disturbing psychological symptoms, including: